zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 This approach does not scale—neither for large teams nor for environments that require accuracy, auditability, or rapid iteration.

 What would be the easiest way to solve this problem?
-Well, a test or staging environment that identical to the production would allow testing of decoders and rules.
+Well, a test or staging environment that is identical to the production environment would allow testing of decoders and rules.
 That is what we did as well.
-But after some time, test environment starts to differ, a phenomenon called **configuration drift**.
-The configurations, system settings, environments slowly drift away from their original or defined configuration as time progresses.
+But after some time, the test environment starts to differ, a phenomenon called **configuration drift**.
+The configurations and system settings slowly drift away from their original or defined configuration as time progresses.
 While it happens on production environments as well, what we care about is the intention or purpose: the purpose of the test/staging environment is to be identical to production.
 They both drift from the initial state in time while one of them is trying to catch up with the other.
 This approach is destined to fail.
 You can build workarounds like resetting test environments periodically.
-But it becomes a maintenance burden, and most of the time test environment gets  abandoned.
-Your job is to detect threats in your environment, not maintaining a legacy system.
+But it becomes a maintenance burden, and most of the time, the test environment gets  abandoned.
+Your job is to detect threats in your environment, not to maintain a legacy system.

 **Detection-as-Code (DaC)**, at this point, introduces an engineering discipline into detection development.
 Instead of treating detections as one-off configurations, they are treated as structured code: versioned, reviewed, tested, and deployed in a controlled way.